emcalc/minimal-emcalc/README.md

 But it doesn’t stop there:

+- 📄 **No bloat and one file**: Great for Richard Stallman and Bloat haters😀
 - 🧠 **Educational**: Great for students, teachers, and science lovers
 - 🛠️ **Open Source** and licensed under **GNU GPLv3**